pcardotatgit/SecureX_Workflow_JSON_Tree_viewer/README.md

-# SecureX JSON workflow parser
+# XDR JSON workflow parser

 This tool is a JSON parser for SecureX Workflow files.

-It translates SecureX Workflow JSON files into a clickable Tree view representation that help you to easily understand their structure and how they work.
+It translates XDR/SecureX Workflow JSON files into a clickable Tree view representation that help you to easily understand their structure and how they work.

 ![](./images/img1.png)